WE CAN'T STOP CLIMATE CHANGE -

 We pay huge amounts of council tax to get our bins emptied but the existing system is not working.
 It needs us to maintain a parade of different-coloured bins outside - green, blue, brown, purple whatever - and do all the sorting ourselves.
 This is fine for the rich in detached houses and mansions - like most of our politicians .
 But for terraced streets, or blocks of flats like in Glasgow - this doesn't work.
 Pavements are blocked, mothers with pushchairs and blind people can't get past.
 Some inner-city councils make residents put food rubbish out in plastic bags early in the morning.
 Seagulls and rats rip the bags open, so people stepping out of their houses to go to work, find themselves walking in a pile of garbage.
 That's what EU recycling 'rules' have done to us.
 We're back in the 17th century, when you just chucked all your waste out of your window and hoped for the best.

-Even with the plethora of different-colour bins the EU has forced on us, there's still no 'correct' bin for such common everyday items we need to throw away, such as: dead lightbulbs, used batteries, empty ball-points, disposable razors, empty spray-cans, empty paint tins, and so on.
+Even with the plethora of different-colour bins the EU has forced on us, there's still no 'correct' bin for such common everyday items we need to throw away, such as: dead lightbulbs, used batteries, empty ball-points, disposable razors, used sanitary items, empty spray-cans, empty paint tins, toothpaste tubes, date-expired tinned food still in the tin, handwash siphons, and so on.
 None of these are allowed in any of the blue, green, purple, brown, whatever bins.
+Obviously if we were staying in the EU and had to keep following their mental recycling diktats, we'd end up with fifty or sixty different bins outside each house.
+Thank God we're out of it in a few months - we can make our OWN laws and get back to one bin.

 Then when our refuse gets to the depot - to avoid EU rules and fines, we pay yet MORE tax to send the waste on ships to China - where it just gets dumped in a landfill anyway - so no help here for the Planet, just higher taxes for our citizens - and private companies and shipowners make a profit out of shipping our waste over to the Chinese landfill sites.
 Then in the one week in the year when households have twice the amount of rubbish (Christmas) - the binmen make LESS collections instead of MORE.